americanexpress/one-app/docs/overview/Lifecycle.md

 One App can render our Holocron modules:

 - default render path, using the request URL to render the modules that match
-- partial renders, renders only the selected Holocron module in isolation
+- partial renders, renders a module as static HTML
+- text renders, renders a module as plain text

 We will cover both rendering modes and step through what happens when One App gets a request.
 We can use `Module.appConfig` to configure key aspects for server